-Summit Achievement has always had a high level of family involvement as it helps to increase positive outcomes for our students and their families.
+At Summit Achievement, we strive for a high level of family involvement because we know it increases positive outcomes for our students and their families.

 The Summit Achievement therapist serves as the primary contact and communication liaison between student and parent.
 This master’s level therapist is responsible for fully integrating the student’s parents into their treatment process.